hitachi-nlp/FLD-generator/README.md

 ## Releases (READ CAREFULLY to determine which branch suits you)
 * **`NLP_2024_KOBE_BEEF`** branch (2024-01-24)
-    - Release at LREC-COLING 2024 and NLP(言語処理学会) 2024．
+    - Released at LREC-COLING 2024 and NLP (言語処理学会) 2024.
-    - **We made it possible to generate Japanese corpora (JFLD)**.
+    - **Now capable of generating Japanese corpora (JFLD).**
-    - The corpus schema is changed a bit.
+    - Slight changes in the corpus schema.
-    - **This branch and generated corpora might not be compatible (not sure) with the older branches of relevant repositories.**
+    - **This branch and the generated corpora might not be compatible with older branches of related repositories.**
 * **`main`** branch (2023-08-22)
     - Initial release at ICML 2023.
     * This is version 2.0 of FLD corpora.
-See the Appendix.H of [our paper](https://arxiv.org/abs/2308.07336) for details.
+See the Appendix H of [our paper](https://arxiv.org/abs/2308.07336) for details.

 ## Installation